ferdium/ferdium-app/CONTRIBUTING.md

 Please make sure you have the following installed:

 - Python 3 or higher (we recommend the latest version: [3.10.4](https://www.python.org/ftp/python/3.10.4/python-3.10.4-amd64.exe))
-- Microsoft Visual Studio Build Tools (2019 or higher) - Only tested with 2019 so far.
+- Microsoft Visual Studio Build Tools (2019 or higher - with Windows 10 SDK selected) - Only tested with 2019 so far.

 ### Clone repository with submodule